 I joined the University of Portsmouth as Senior Lecturer in Visual Culture in 2008 and became Reader in 2013.
-I enjoy the versatility required in teaching in the School of Art and Design, working at the boundaries of theory, practice and history.
-The Visual Culture staff offers a spine of historical and theoretical scholarship throughout the undergraduate courses in Art and Design, culminating in a dissertation or research project in the final year.
+I am a member of the Visual Culture team, providing a spine of historical and theoretical studies to undergraduate courses in Art and Design, culminating in a dissertation or research project in the final year.
 I also supervise PhD theses and help to mentor colleagues in research and practice.

-I graduated in 1988 from a new interdisciplinary course in Cultural History at the University of Aberdeen, where I was awarded the Lyon Prize for achievement in finals.
+I graduated in 1988 from a new interdisciplinary course in Cultural History at the University of Aberdeen, where I was awarded the university's Lyon Prize for distinction in finals.
 I then completed a British Academy-funded DPhil in History at the University of Oxford, with a thesis on the founding of the circus in 18th-century England.
-I was based at Magdalen College, where I received the Richard Selig Prize for poetry and was elected president of the Middle Common Room.
+This was at Magdalen College, where I received the Richard Selig Prize for poetry and was elected president of the Middle Common Room.

 Previous academic roles include tutoring History at Somerville College, Oxford, and lecturing in Cultural Studies at Southampton Institute (now Solent University).
 In 1996 I held the Douglas W. Bryant visiting fellowship in 18th-century studies at the Houghton Library, Harvard University and then became Senior Research Fellow in History of Design jointly at the Victoria and Albert Museum and Royal College of Art until 1998.
 For nearly ten years after that, I served as lecturer in History of Art and Fellow of St. Catherine's College at the University of Oxford.
 In this post, I ran the doctoral programme, helped set up a new BA course, devised and taught a popular master's option in history of collecting and was Acting Head of Department for a period.